Funding specific to International Studies

 International Studies Travel Award (ISTA)

-The International Studies Travel Award (ISTA) provides support to declared International Studies Majors or Master's Students to undertake study, research, internship, or other volunteership opportunities abroad.
-The School offers several such awards per year.
+The International Studies Travel Award provides support to declared International Studies Majors or Master’s Students to undertake study, research, internship, or other volunteership opportunities abroad.

 Terms of Reference

-1. The Award is valued up to a maximum of $4,000 and is tenable in the Fall, Spring or Summer term.
+- The award is valued up to a maximum of $6,000 and is tenable in the Fall, Spring or Summer term.